Chess67 vs Chess Nut

 Source

 Takeaway: These two products agree about most things.
-Compare the edges: published pricing, storefront and CRM depth, and FIDE preparation.
+Compare the edges: how the fees scale, storefront and commerce depth, the coach marketplace, and per-member history.

 Chess67 up close